-The Service received a permit application package from the Applicant for the 146.2-megawatt Project on January 16, 2020.
+The Service received a permit application package from the Applicant for the 99-megawatt Project on December 23, 2015.
 The application package included an ECP.
 The EA evaluates impacts to the human environment resulting from issuance of an IETP under the 2016 eagle regulations.
 Pursuant to the "high quality" information standards of the NEPA regulations (40 C.F.R. § 1500.1(b)), the EA also incorporated by reference the best available science, specifically updated population estimates and other information pertaining to eagles documented in the Bald and Golden Eagles: Population demographics and estimation of sustainable take in the United States, 2016 update (USFWS 2016a) and the Programmatic Environmental Impact Statement for the Eagle Rule Revision (PEIS; USFWS 2016b).

-Since the project became operational in 2009, it has been responsible for the deaths of at least seven golden eagles and three bald eagles.
-On December 19, 2014, the Applicant pleaded guilty in the U.S. District Court of Wyoming to two counts of misdemeanor unlawful take of migratory birds.
-Resulting from this were fines, restitution, and community service in the form of a probationary period including a list of Mandatory Conditions of Probation.
-This includes the implementation of a Migratory Bird Compliance Plan (MBCP), which was developed with assistance from the Service.
+Since the project became operational in 2009, it has been responsible for the deaths of 19 golden eagles.
+On October 10, 2013, the Applicant pleaded guilty in the U.S. District Court of Wyoming to two counts of misdemeanor unlawful take of migratory birds.
+This resulted in fines, restitution, and community service in the form of a probationary period including a list of Mandatory Conditions of Probation.
+A Migratory Bird Compliance Plan (MBCP), developed with assistance from the Service, was required.
 The purpose of the MBCP is to outline a framework for implementation of avoidance and minimization measures to ensure compliance under requirements of the Migratory Bird Treaty Act (MBTA), 16 U.S.C. §§ 703-712, and the Eagle Act.
-The MBCP will remain in place until it is replaced by the Permit.
+The MBCP will remain in place until it is replaced by an IETP.
 Despite the implementation of the avoidance and mitigation measures outlined in the MBCP, some incidental take of migratory birds and eagles may still occur.
-As part of the Plea Agreement, as long as the Applicant continues to implement the MBCP and diligently pursues obtaining the IETP, the government would extend its "non-prosecution" agreement under the Eagle Act.
-The Plea Agreement would remain in place until either ten years after the sentencing, or the Applicant obtains an IETP which replaces the MBCP.
+As part of the plea agreement, as long as the Applicant continues to implement the MBCP and diligently pursues obtaining the IETP, the government would extend its "non-prosecution" agreement under the Eagle Act.
+The plea agreement remains in place until either ten years after the sentencing, or the Applicant obtains an IETP which replaces the MBCP.

-Our Collision Risk Model (CRM) predicts that there could be up to 2.5 bald eagles and up to 2.8 golden eagles taken per year at the Project (see EA Sections 4.1.1-4.1.3).
+Our Collision Risk Model (CRM) predicts that there could be up to 0.6 bald eagles and up to 2.9 golden eagles taken per year at the Project (see EA Sections 4.1.1-4.1.3).